 Tet Doan Ngo takes place on the fifth day of the fifth lunar month.
 There are different theories about the appearance of this festival.
 Over time, the origin of the Tet Doan Ngo no longer attracts the attention of the public.
 Instead, the fifth day of the fifth lunar month becomes an important occasion for everyone in the family to gather together and prepare offerings to worship ancestors and grandparents.

 On this day, children and grandchildren always try to return to their grandparents and parents as a way of showing respect to their parents.
 Everyone organizes to cook many delicious dishes to offer to ancestors.
-In which, according to custom, ash cake, fresh fruit, sweet soup and duck meat are indispensable dishes.
+In which, according to custom, ash cake, fresh fruit, Vietnamse che (sweet soup) and duck meat are indispensable dishes.

 In addition to worshiping rituals and festivals within the family, there are almost no artistic and cultural activities held on the community scale during this day.